mulesoft-assets/template-wday2sfdc-terminateemployee-broadcast/README.md

 Please review the terms of the license before downloading and using this template.
 In short, you are allowed to use the template for free with Mule ESB Enterprise Edition, CloudHub, or as a trial in Anypoint Studio.

 # Use Case <a name="usecase"/>
-I want to syncronize Employees between Workday and Salesfoce.
+I want to synchronize worker termination between Workday and Salesfoce.
+This Template should serve as a foundation for setting an online sync of worker termination from Workday instance to Salesforce.
+Everytime there is a new worker termination, the integration will poll for changes in Workday source instance and it will be responsible for deactivating the User(if exists) on the target Salesforce instance.

 # Considerations <a name="considerations"/>